haneesha-thasni/Employee_dataset_analysis/README.md

  19) filter the DataFrame to exclude employees from the states 'CA' and 'NY'.
  20) filter the DataFrame to exclude employees from the 'HR' and 'Sales' departments.
  21) filter the DataFrame to include only records where the 'HireMonth_Name' is either 'January', 'March', or 'April'.

+## Requirements:
+* Python 3.x
+* Pandas
+* Matplotlib
+* Seaborn
+* Jupyter Notebook

+## Analysis and Visualizations
+Key visualizations include:
+* Age Distribution: Distribution of employee ages.
+* Gender Distribution by Department: Gender diversity across departments.
+* Attrition by Business Travel Frequency: Attrition rates based on travel frequency.
+* Salary vs. Years at Company: Relationship between salary and tenure.
+* Distribution of years at the company by marital status.
+* Stock option level vs. attrition.
+* Distance from home vs. attrition.

+## Suggestions:
+1.Flexible Work Arrangements: To reduce attrition, especially among employees with high business travel frequency.

+2.Diversity Initiatives: Establish programs for departments with low gender diversity to encourage inclusive hiring.

+3.Retention Programs: Focus on employees with less tenure, as they may benefit from mentorship or development programs.

+4.Salary Adjustments: Use insights from salary distributions to ensure competitive compensation across roles and tenures.

+## Conclusion
+* The analysis of the employee dataset reveals key trends and potential areas for improvement in the organization’s HR policies.
+* Recommendations focus on improving retention, promoting diversity, and creating a supportive work environment for employees.
+* Future analysis could include predictive modeling to anticipate attrition and identify high-risk employees for early intervention.